reTHINK-project/dev-hyperty/docs/_hyperties/Wallet-Hyperty.md

 This function requests the resume of a wallet created in previous sessions (Observation resume).

-If the resume returns empty it means it is the first time and it requests the Wallet manager to create a new Wallet by sending the following the message specified here.
+If the resume returns empty it means it is the first time and it requests the Wallet manager to create a new Wallet by sending the message specified [here](https://github.com/reTHINK-project/specs/blob/master/messages/wallet-messages.md#wallet-creation-request).

 If the wallet is successfuly created, the wallet address is returned and subscribed.